seanh/openbox/README.markdown

   window.

 * <kbd><kbd>Super</kbd>+<kbd>z</kbd></kbd>: begin resizing the current window with the keyboard.
-Works similarly to moving a window with the keyboard.
+Works similarly to moving a window with the keyboard, including mouse support and <kbd>Escape</kbd> to cancel the resize.

   You can also pseudo-modally resize the current window from its left and bottom edges: